 Bowling – River Rollers (3 person Ladies League)

-This league plays on Mondays and has a 33 week season beginning the end of August and ending mid April.
+This league plays on Mondays and has a 34 week season beginning the end of August and ending mid April.
 Play is at the Little River Bowling Lanes starting at 9:30 AM.
-Play usually lasts about two hours.
-Presently about 13 women who live at Sea Trail as well as surrounding communities participate in this league – there are 20 teams and averages run from in the 90’s to 170’s – all levels of skill – a fun league with no stress.
+Play usually lasts about 2.5 hours.
+Presently women who live at Sea Trail as well as surrounding communities participate in this league.
+There are 20+ teams and averages run from in the 80’s to 170’s – all levels of skill – a fun league with no stress.
 Contact: Mary Lee Brown at 484-919-4168.

 Wholly Bowlers League (5 Person Mixed League)

-This league plays Thursdays and has a 30 week season beginning end of August or early September ending mid/end of April.
+This league plays Thursdays and has a 30 week season beginning/end of August or early September ending mid/end of April.
 Play is at the Little River Lanes and starts at 6:30 PM and ends around 9:00 PM.
 Presently about 2/3 of this league are residents of Sea Trail.
 There are 20 teams and averages run from the high 90’s to 190’s – all levels of skill – definitely a fun league – not many serious teams.
-Contact Joe Carpinello for additional information at 910-579-9660 or email@example.com.
+Contact Mike (Treasurer for Wholly Bowlers League) at Little River Lanes 843-249-0055 for additional information.

 There is an exercise class for everyone.
 For those just beginning and new to the gym and those wanting a challenging work out.
-Multiple classes are offered five days a week that build strength, tone muscles, increase flexibility and enhance balance.
-Weights, chair, flex ball and flexi bands are just some of the tools used to accomplish whatever goal you have set for yourself to get fit!
-Water Aerobics is offered during the warm spring, summer and fall months at the Pink Palace or MAC pools.
+Classes are offered that build strength, tone muscles, increase flexibility and enhance balance.
+Water Aerobics classes are also offered during the warm spring, summer and fall months at the Pink Palace or MAC pools.
 The Water Aerobics schedule is only posted below when classes are in session.
 Join us as all residents are welcome!
-For further information contact Sharon Markatos, 910-579-0901 or firstname.lastname@example.org
+For any questions about the classes please email Marsha Ehrsam.

-Every Tuesday from 4:30 to 5:30 PM and Thursday from 4:00 to 5:00 PM a group of homeowners meet in the multi purpose room of the Creekside building to do some line dancing.
-Most of the dances are beginner level and we go through the steps before we turn on the music.
+Every Tuesday and Thursday from 4:00 to 5:00 PM a group of homeowners meet in the multi purpose room of the Creekside building to do some line dancing.
+We always go through the steps before we turn on the music.
 It is great exercise and lots of fun.
 There is no charge.
 We are always looking for more dancers to join us.
-Beginners may be more comfortable starting in the Thursday class until they learn the basic steps.
-For further information contact Barb Hauver at 910-579-6963 or email@example.com.
+For further information contact Pam Fisher 910-579-7685.

-Tai Chi is here at Sea Trail!
-There is a new class on Saturday mornings beginning at 8:00 AM at the Creekside Multi purpose room.
-Tai Chi is often referred to as "MEDITATION IN MOTION".
+T'ai Chi is here at Sea Trail!
+T'ai Chi is often referred to as "MEDITATION IN MOTION".
 It is a low impact form of exercise perfect for everyone.
 It's an effective way to exercise the body and mind.
-Tai Chi movements are slow and graceful and will help improve flexibility & muscle strength, promote better balance, calms the mind for better concentration, restores energy & puts minimal stress on muscles & joints.
+T'ai Chi movements are slow and graceful and will help improve flexibility & muscle strength, promote better balance, calms the mind for better concentration, restores energy & puts minimal stress on muscles & joints.
 All that's required is your willingness to learn something new and exciting along with comfortable clothing and sneakers.
 All classes are taught by a certified T'ai Chi instructor, Dell Simmons.
 Classes are held on Tuesday and Saturday mornings, click Exercise Class Schedule to find the times, locations and cost.
 For any questions about this class please contact Marsha Ehrsam.

 Whether your interest is in social mixed doubles or men’s and women’s league play, players at all levels are invited to join and participate.
 Our goal is to provide members with an opportunity to have fun and enjoy tennis at Sea Trail, as well as the other tennis facilities located in surrounding communities.
-If you’re interested in league play, you may also wish to join the Brunswick County Tennis Association, and participate as members of the Sea Trail team.
-For more information, please contact Henry Lynch 910-575-2805 or email@example.com.
+If you’re interested in league play, you may also wish to join the Brunswick County Tennis Association and participate as members of the Sea Trail team.
+For more information, please contact Henry Lynch 910-575-2805.

 There is nothing like a good game of bridge!

-- Thursday Ladies Bridge – Thursday Ladies Bridge meets promptly at 9:15 AM at the Pink Palace and welcomes all levels of play.
+- Thursday Ladies Bridge – Thursday Ladies Bridge meets promptly at 9:15 AM at the MAC and welcomes all levels of play.
 This is open to all owners at Sea Trail.
-Check the website for any schedule changes.
-Contacts for the month of March are Dian Robbins 575-1810 and Alice Stovin 575-6334.
-All newcomers are welcome.
+Check the website calendar HERE (Click on Event Category.
+Scroll down to Bridge & Click) for contact information and schedule changes.

-- Fun Bridge – The Fun Bridge group is a party-bridge (NOT duplicate) group that meets Thursday evenings at the Sunset Room from 6:30 PM – 9:30 PM (except the 4th Thursday of the month when we use the MAC).
-Interested players are requested to contact Larry Hershoff; 579-1546 or email@example.com Alan Suvalle; 579-5093 or firstname.lastname@example.org in advance so we can ensure that we have 3, 4 or 5 complete tables.
+- Fun Bridge – The Fun Bridge group is a party-bridge (NOT duplicate) group that meets Thursday evenings at the MAC from 6:15 PM – 9:15 PM.
+Interested players are requested to contact Larry Hershoff at 910-579-1546 or Alan Suvalle at 910-579-5093 in advance so we can ensure that we have 3, 4 or 5 complete tables.

-Rehearsals are every second and fourth Monday afternoon from 3:30 to 5:30 PM at the Pink Palace from September to December and from March through the end of May.
+Rehearsals are every Monday afternoon from 3:30 to 5:00 PM at the Pink Palace from September to December and from March through the end of May.
 Additional rehearsals are scheduled when we have upcoming performances or to accommodate singers schedules.

 Friends, Food & Wine

 Membership in Friends, Food, & Wine ( FF&W) is open to all residents of Sea Trail.
-Dinner groups of 4 couples enjoy each other’s company three times a year: January, February, March; April, May, June and September, October, November.
+Dinner groups of 4 couples enjoy each other’s company four times a year: January-February, March-April, May-June, and October-November.
 The host couple confers with the other three couples to decide on a mutually agreeable date for the dinner.
 The host couple prepares the main course, the other three couples bring the appetizer, soup/salad and the dessert.
 Each couple also brings a bottle of wine to the host house.
 If someone in the group cannot make it to the dinner it is the host’s responsibility to find a substitute couple; the substitute does not have to be in the FF&W group, they can be a friend or neighbor.
 The FF&W committee provides the recipes and sets up the rotations.
 Everyone will get the opportunity to meet and dine with new couples.
 Friends, Food & Wine is a great way to enjoy an evening with your fellow Sea Trailers, enjoy a great dinner, experience new wines and make new friends.